Invertible Ideals and Gaussian Semirings: Fractional and invertible ideals of semirings

 Let $I$ be an invertible ideal of a local semidomain $(S, \mathfrak{m})$.
 It is clear that there are $s_1,\ldots,s_n \in S$ and $t_1,\ldots,t_n \in \F(S)$, such that $s_1 t_1 + \cdots + s_n t_n = 1$.
 This implies that at least one of the elements $s_i t_i$ is a unit, since if all of them are nonunit, their sum will be in $\mathfrak{m}$ and cannot be equal to $1$.
 Assume that $s_1 t_1 \in U(S)$.
 Now we have $S = (s_1)(t_1) \subseteq I (t_1) \subseteq I I^{-1} = S$, which obviously implies that $I = (s_1)$ and the proof is complete. \end{proof}

 \end{proposition}

-Now we prove a similar statement for weak Gaussian semirings introduced in \cite{N}.
-Note that any prime ideal of a weak Gaussian semiring is subtractive (\cite[Theorem 19]{N}).
+Let us recall that an ideal $I$ of a semiring $S$ is said to be subtractive, if $a+b \in I$ and $a \in I$ implies $b \in I$ for all $a,b \in S$.
+Now we prove a similar statement for weak Gaussian semirings introduced in \cite{Nasehpour2016}.
+Note that any prime ideal of a weak Gaussian semiring is subtractive (\cite[Theorem 19]{Nasehpour2016}).
 Using this property, we prove the following theorem:

 \begin{theorem}

 Any invertible ideal of a weak Gaussian semi-local semidomain is principal.